How a turn actually runs.

 Keep reading

-Why she runs every turn, what triggers a mandatory invocation, and the six arguments she's been carrying across the series.
+Why she runs every turn, what triggers a mandatory invocation, the seven arguments she carried across the series, and what she got wrong.

 Why every number is a range

-Confidence intervals, three kinds of doubt the federation tracks separately, and the modal-hold review — the protocol item that catches the federation when it gets attached to a frame.
+Confidence intervals, three kinds of doubt tracked separately, the modal-hold review (the protocol item that caught the federation when it got attached to a frame), and the failure modes the federation discovered about itself.